wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/19-03/sounds.md

         └── recordings
 ```

-Each subdirectory of the `tenants`{.interpreted-text role="file"} directory must be named like the
+Each subdirectory of the `tenants` directory must be named like the UUID of each tenant.
+In order to
-UUID of each tenant.
-In order to know the UUID of tenants, you can use the `wazo-auth-cli` command:
+know the UUID of tenants, you can use the `wazo-auth-cli` command:

 ```shell
 root@wazo:~# wazo-auth-cli tenant list -c uuid -c name